aipartnerup/apflow-demo/README.md

 - `inputs` = Generated from executor's `input_schema` (uses examples or default values)
 - `name` = "Demo: {executor_name}"
 - `user_id` = Current user ID (from session cookie or browser fingerprint)

+**Note**: The initialization process automatically skips executors that already have demo tasks for the current user, preventing duplicate task creation.

 See `docs/requirements.md` and `docs/IMPLEMENTATION.md` for detailed documentation.